 localhost.
 For simplicity, only the OS name and username are shown here for each host.
 You can repeat this process for your own hostname or any other machine that is running the

-After you are done checking out the application, stop the Open Liberty server:
+After you are finished checking out the application, stop the Open Liberty server by pressing

 Handling dependencies in the application